otey247/diagram-creator/README.md

 A Next.js application that leverages generative ai to generate various types of diagrams using Mermaid syntax, including flowcharts, mindmaps, timelines, and more.

-## Features
+## Diagrams

 Multiple diagram types supported:
 - Flowcharts
 - Mindmaps
 - Timelines